 When many of us hear a baby crying, we may feel a sudden urge to comfort it, to relieve its pain and to see a smile return to his or her face.

-Yet how do we feel towards an animal, yet alone a wild animal, that’s suffering?
+Yet how do we feel towards an animal, let alone a wild animal or wildlife that’s suffering?
 I believe most of us are empathetic and hate seeing any animal suffer, whether it’s our own pet or a wild animal.
 When we see a deer that’s been hit by a car we can sense its pain as sharply and as non-distinguishably as if our own dog or cat was injured.

 Speciesism is the practice of discriminating against certain animals on the sole basis of their species.
 I’ve always felt that all animals are an extension of us and the way we treat certain species worse than others is inherently wrong.
 Does a species we consider to be “wild” suffer or feel pain any less than our own pet dog or cat?

 I believe that all species deserve our respect, no matter whether they are domesticated or wild or a preferred species or not.